juan-morales/footprint-php/README.md

 # footprint-php

-composer package that allows you to closely monitor and retrieve custom stats about your running php script
+Composer package that allows you to closely monitor and retrieve custom stats about your running php script

+# Autor

+Juan Carlos Morales <jcmargentina@gmail.com>